stas-prokopiev/local_simple_database/README.rst

 2) class_local_dict_database
 --------------------------------------------------------------------------------------------------

-This class was built to handle (saving-retrieving) dictionary of data from file.
+This class was built to handle (saving-retrieving) dictionary of data from a file.

-Work with such database-s is a little different from *class_local_simple_database* so it was necessary to put it in separate class
+Work with such database-s is a little different from *class_local_simple_database* so it was necessary to put it in a separate class

 Initialization of databases handler
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code-block:: python

-    DB = class_local_simple_database(
+    DB = class_local_dict_database(
         str_path_database_dir=".",
         default_value=None,
     )

 Arguments:

-1. **str_path_database_dir**: If explicit path to database-s is not given, then will be used path "./local_database" Folder for database-s will be created automatically
+1. **str_path_database_dir**: If the explicit path to database-s is not given, then will be used path "./local_database" Folder for database-s will be created automatically
 2. **default_value**: value to use if key in DB not found.

 A few examples of Usage
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The first thing you need to do is to initialize database in some directory.
+The first thing you need to do is to initialize the database in some directory.

-To do so you need to replace str_path_database_dir from the code below on folder where you would like to store file or leave it blank.
+To do so you need to replace str_path_database_dir from the code below on folder where you would like to store a file or leave it blank.

 .. code-block:: python

     from local_simple_database import class_local_simple_database
-    DB = class_local_simple_database(str_path_database_dir=".")
+    DB = class_local_dict_database(
+        str_path_database_dir=".",
+        default_value=None,
+    )

 1) Basic Save-Get data from dict database.